couellette/workshop/README.md

 # workshop

-To start off in cmd navigate to your folder directory (ex. cd Documents/workshop)
-- Start a simple server type or copy and paste: python -m SimpleHTTPServer
-- *In the event you do not have python installed on your machine there are windows and mac version available for installation within the python folder directory.
+To start off in cmd navigate to your folder directory (ex. cd Documents/workshop)<br /><br />Start a simple server type or copy and paste: python -m SimpleHTTPServer<br /> *In the event you do not have python installed on your machine there are windows and mac version available for installation within the python folder directory.

 ## Map visualization: